Nice3point/RevitTemplates/wiki/Third-party-files.md

-﻿By default, the `.dll` and `.addin` files are included for publishing.
+By default, the `.dll` and `.addin` files are included for publishing.
 If you need to include additional files, such as configurations or family files, include them in the `Content` item.

 ## Tagging third-party files